alt-ctrl-code/home/CONFIGURATION.md

 <a name="jscondig">Common Configuration Modules</a>
 -------------------------------------

-### dotenv and dotenv-expand
+### dotenv

-The JavaScript open-source community provides the popular [dotenv](https://www.npmjs.com/package/dotenv) packages for locally managing application configuration provided as environment variables.
-On the basis that the only application configuration that should be injected into your application from outside should be the unique handle of the deployment (via NODE_ENV) , it follows that it is also a good design rule to aver the need for and use of dotenv and related `.env` files that are uncontrolled via `.gitignore`.
+The JavaScript open-source community provides the popular [dotenv](https://www.npmjs.com/package/dotenv) package for locally managing application configuration provided as environment variables.
+On the basis that the only application configuration that should be injected into your application from outside should be the unique handle of the deployment (via NODE_ENV) , it follows that it is also a good design rule to aver the need for and use of dotenv and related `.env` files.

 We're not saying dotenv isn't great, it is &ndash; just that avoiding environment variables negates the need for it.

 > __Good Design Rule:__  aver thus use of dotenv, if you can avoid the use of env vars.

+By design, dotenv files are also not intended to be source controlled (via .gitignore), requiring the developer to manually intervene to get things running in local-development, which is bad.

+> __Good Design Rule:__  avoid any manual set up or intervention especially in local-development.

 ### [node-]config